Calmar-lab/ANALYZING-FILMS-SUCCESS-FOR-A-NEW-MOVIE-STUDIO/README.md

 ## OVERVIEW
 Our project analyzes the trends in the movie industry over the past few years in terms of the volume of production, which is the number of movies produced per year, preferences, and trending genres.
 It also focuses on the production costs and the gross revenue earned from the movies.
-It also focuses on the months and the seasons that had the highest amount of average gross revenue.
-This analysis intends to offer insight into market trends and audience preferences for different genres that could guide the decision of our company.
+It also focuses on the months and seasons that had the highest average gross revenue.
+This analysis intends to offer insight into market trends and audience preferences for different genres that could guide our company's decision-making.

 ## PROJECT OBJECTIVES
 #### 1. Identify the top-rated genres to prioritize:
-By identifying the genres that are most popular with audiences and generate high returns, the company can focus its production efforts on genres with the highest potential for profitability.
+By identifying the most popular genres with audiences and generating high returns, the company can focus its production efforts on genres with the highest potential for profitability.
 This would involve analyzing past performance data on genre-based ratings, allowing the company to strategically invest resources into the genres that resonate with a wider audience.

 #### 2. Identify the most popular directors/writers for collaboration:
 Recognizing directors and writers with the most productions helps the company make informed partnership decisions.
 Collaborating with professionals can improve the quality of production.